TokisanGames/Terrain3D/README.md

 6. In `Project Settings / Plugins`, ensure that Terrain3D is enabled.
 7. Select `Project / Reload Current Project` to restart once more.
 8. Create or open a 3D scene and add a new Terrain3D node.
 9. Select Terrain3D in the scene tree.
-In the inspector, click the down arrow to the right of the `storage` resource and save it as a binary `.res` file.
-This is optional, but highly recommended.
-Otherwise it will save terrain data as text in the current scene file.
+In the inspector, click the arrow to the right of the `Storage` resource and save it as a binary `.res` file.
+Do not use `.tres`.
 The other resources can be left as is or saved as text `.tres`.
 These external files can be shared with other scenes.
 10. Read the [Wiki](https://github.com/TokisanGames/Terrain3D/wiki) to learn how to properly [set up your textures](https://github.com/TokisanGames/Terrain3D/wiki/Setting-Up-Textures), [import data](https://github.com/TokisanGames/Terrain3D/wiki/Importing-&-Exporting-Data) and more.

 ## Getting Support